 You’ve heard of “Miranda Rights,” but what does it really mean?

 In short: Your right to remain silent during custody and interrogation.
-In length, it is part of a preventive criminal procedure rule that law enforcement are required to administer to protect an individual, who is in custody and subject to direct questioning or its functional equivalent from a violation of his or her Fifth Amendment right against compelled self-incrimination.
-The wording used when a person is read the Miranda Warning, also known as being ‘Mirandized,’ is clear and direct:
+In length, it is part of a preventive criminal procedure rule that law enforcement are required to administer to protect an individual who is in custody and subject to direct questioning or its functional equivalent from a violation of his or her Fifth Amendment right against compelled self-incrimination.
+The wording used when a person is read the Miranda Warning, also known as being ‘Mirandized,’ is explicit and direct:

 “You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided for you.
 Do you understand the rights I have just read to you?
 With these rights in mind, do you wish to speak to me?”

 First, we must define what “custody” and “interrogation” mean.
 Custody means formal arrest or the deprivation of freedom to an extent associated with formal arrest.
 Interrogation means explicit questioning or actions reasonably likely elicit an incriminating response.
 It is important to note that the Supreme Court did not specify the exact wording to use when informing a suspect of his/her rights.
 However, the Court did create a set of guidelines that must be followed.
 The ruling states:

 The person in custody must, prior to interrogation, be clearly informed that he/she has the right to remain silent, and that anything the person says will be used against that person in court; the person must be clearly informed that he/she has the right to consult with an attorney and to have that attorney present during questioning, and that, if he/she is indigent, an attorney will be provided at no cost to represent him/her.